 Absolutely!
-During your consultation for breast augmentation Philadelphia plastic surgeon, Dr. Subbio can hand-draw a projected result right in the office or use Vectra 3D technology to help you choose the implant size you prefer.
+During your consultation for breast augmentation Philadelphia plastic surgeon, Dr. Subbio can use Vectra 3D technology to help you choose the implant size you prefer.

 Yes, they do.
 Rounder implants provide more cleavage.
 Implants with a teardrop shape provide less cleavage but are thought to look more natural.
 The one you choose is simply a matter of preference.

 All of Dr. Subbio’s breast surgeries are performed at an accredited surgery center under general anesthesia.